-Voted best of Vancouver for two consecutive years, Board Certified Facial Plastic Surgeon Dr. Buonassisi and 8 West Clinic make up a team of meticulously skilled experts to offer the full spectrum of facial and skin rejuvenation solutions, from non invasive treatments to full cosmetic surgery.
+Voted best of Vancouver for three consecutive years, Board Certified Facial Plastic Surgeon Dr. Buonassisi and 8 West Clinic make up a team of meticulously skilled experts to offer the full spectrum of facial and skin rejuvenation solutions, from non invasive treatments to full cosmetic surgery.
 While many can perform a standard laser treatment or a standard facelift procedure, it will be hard to come by a clinic where top treatment providers come together, led by a complete specialist of the face.
 Dr. Buonassisi’s nuanced expertise informs the philosophy of his practice and team, which works to provide fully customized treatments that yield only the most optimal results for each patient’s unique objectives—and nothing more than is ever needed.

 8 West Clinic patients learn to love the skin they’re in, and come away with a boost in confidence and well-being rather than a full Hollywood transformation.
 This is what sets Dr. Buonassisi and 8 West Clinic apart, and it’s no wonder they are often seen with authority in the western Canada area.
 See some examples of Dr. Buonassisi and 8 West Clinic’s appearances in the media below.